 The John P. McGovern Invitational Lectureship Award

 Created in 2003, the Corporate Citizen Award was created to recognize outstanding contributions made by private companies and organizations in support of professional nursing education, practice and research.
 Typically, this contribution must benefit a minimum of three AACN member schools with baccalaureate and/or graduate nursing programs.
 Special consideration will be given to corporate citizens that demonstrate a minimum, sustained commitment of $10 million or greater.
-For more details on the award criteria and nomination process, click here.
+Past award winners:

 - Johnson & Johnson Campaign for Nursing's Future